nextauthjs/next-auth/docs/docs/security.md

 - We will disclose the issue (and credit you, with your consent) once a fix to resolve the issue has been released.
 - If 90 days has elapsed and we still don't have a fix, we will disclose the issue publicly.

-The best way to report an issue is by contacting us via email at hi@thvu.dev, info@balazsorban.com, yo@ndo.dev and me@iaincollins.com, or raise a public issue requesting someone get in touch with you via whatever means you prefer for more details.
+The best way to report an issue is by contacting us via email at info@balazsorban.com, hi@thvu.dev and yo@ndo.dev or raise a public issue requesting someone get in touch with you via whatever means you prefer for more details.
 (Please do not disclose sensitive details publicly at this stage.)

 :::note
 For less serious issues (e.g. RFC compliance for unsupported flows or potential issues that may cause a problem in the future) it is appropriate to submit these these publically as bug reports or feature requests or to raise a question to open a discussion around them.